Entrepreneurs in Divorce

 Entrepreneurs in Divorce Attorneys Brick and Sea Girt NJ

-When business owners begin the divorce process, frequently their concerns are about their financial future and how their assets will be divided.
+When business owners begin the divorce process, their concerns are frequently about their financial future and how their assets will be divided.

 Will I have to give up 50% of my business holdings?

 Not necessarily.
 Equitable distribution does not always mean a 50/50 split of business assets.
-Several factors are taken into account such as the length of the marriage, how old each spouse is, and whether or not he/she will be able to maintain a similar standard of living as was experienced during the marriage.
+Several factors are taken into account, such as the length of the marriage, how old each spouse is, and whether or not he/she will be able to maintain a similar standard of living as was experienced during the marriage.
 Any education or special classes that a spouse will need to earn money on their own will also be contemplated.
 Also, if one spouse put aside their career or contributed to the marriage through further education or training and a higher salary.
-The amount of time and money put into the business by each spouse is also important as well as whether or not the business was established before the marriage.
+The amount of time and money put into the business by each spouse is also important and whether or not the business was established before the marriage.